Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$|\preceq_{t} \setminus \preceq_{t'}| = |\preceq_{t'} \setminus \preceq_{t}|$$

 If we let $n$ be the number of items in our preorders, and the first preorder is the reverse of the second preorder, then $\frac{n(n-1)}{2}$ is the Kendall Tau distance between them.
 This corresponds to the situation where all the pairs are differing.
+Dividing by this number will bring the Kendall tau distance into the range [0, 1].

 Therefore, the normalised Kendall tau distance $K_{n}$ is

 $$K_{n} = \frac{K_{d}}{\frac{n(n-1)}{2}} = \frac{2K_{d}}{n(n - 1)}$$

 # Choosing $A$ and $A'$

-## TODO: The size of $A$

-In the example given we've...

-Talk about workload, growth rate of giving out all pairs, what about with repeats etc...

-Maybe could move this section over into experimental bit.
-Coz we could talk about accuracy as we change the size of A

 ## Additional restrictions on $A$